 National Holistic Healing Center has a very friendly and enthusiastic staff.
 The first time I called them and heard them jubilantly answer the phone “Thanks for calling National Holistic, Where We Help You Treat Yourself With Nature!”
 I was impressed.
 I think these folks are poised to do very well whenever recreational sales are implemented.

-These guys don’t pay the new patient/transfer patient fees outright but they do offer credits for the same amount, which is almost as good!
-They’re open everyday from 11am-7:30pm and they often have free classes for medical patients.
+These guys are open everyday from 11am-7:30pm and they often have free classes for medical patients.
 I believe some of these classes are open to the general public, as well, but not always for free.
 NHHC is conveniently located just north of Dupont Circle.
 This dispensary pre-packs but you are not limited in the amount you purchase of a particular strain.

 Takoma Wellness Center is the only dispensary with their own parking lot, but it’s really tight and awkward so that’s a mixed blessing- awesome if they aren’t busy, horrible if they are.
 They usually boast the largest concentrate menu.

 You may have heard (or read in TIME magazine) that one of the DC dispensaries is owned by a rabbi, this is it.
-For this reason, they are not open on Saturdays.
-They’re only open until 7pm most weekdays (5pm on Friday), so overall, this was not a convenient option for me.
+FYI they’re open on Saturdays now!
 They pre-pack the cannabis and their prices are competitive, but a little higher than Herbal Alternatives and NHHC, on average.
 They also limit how much each patient can purchase of a particular strain, to ensure enough of popular flowers to go around.
 Location may be better for you than it was for me, as they’re the only game serving NW next to the Maryland line.
 So close, in fact, they warn you not to accidentally wander across the border with your purchase.